Saudi relation of 9/11 attacker pleads guilty to tanker bomb plots

 The guilty plea and evidence "affirm that (al Darbi's) nearly 12 years of detention as an unprivileged belligerent under the law of war have been grounded in strong legal authority and fact," Brigadier General Mark Martins, the chief prosecutor, said in a statement.

-Al Darbi is married to a sister of Khalid al Mihdar, who helped hijack American Airlines Flight 77, which crashed into the U.S. Defense Department's Pentagon headquarters in 2001.
+Al Darbi is married to a sister of Khalid al Mihdar, who helped hijack American Airlines Flight 77, which crashed into the U.S. Defence Department's Pentagon headquarters in 2001.

 The hearing at Guantanamo Bay was transmitted via closed-circuit television to Fort Meade, an Army base outside Washington.